 The Respondent shall be notified of the In Absentia Resolution in writing no later than five (5) Days after the determination is made.
-Student Conduct & Academic Integrity may place a hold on the Respondent's University account until such time as the Respondent confirms receipt of the written resolution.
+The Office of Student Accountability & Conflict Resolution may place a hold on the Respondent's University account until such time as the Respondent confirms receipt of the written resolution.